samsonpandit/New_IT_Project/README.md

 # New_IT_Project
-This project is for the New IT Client called Sammy
+This is a Project Created for the Client Samson